Hispaniolan trogon: Vocalizations

 The song is rather slow and can be heard from quite a distance.
 It has a low rattle.

 Habitat

-Its natural habitats are subtropical or tropical moist montane forests, and heavily degraded forest.
+Its natural habitats are subtropical or tropical moist montane forests and heavily degraded forest.
 It is threatened by habitat loss.
 It is mostly confined to a few remaining protected areas.

 It inhabits rain, dry, pine and broadleaved deciduous forests.
 Several early records included mangrove swamps west of Miragoane but whether these were visitors or a resident population is unknown.

 It requires large, old decayed trees with holes for nesting.
-It primarily occurs at 500–3,000 m, but there appears to be some altitudinal migration with birds observed at lower elevations in winter.
+It primarily occurs at elevations of 500–3,000 m, but there appears to be some altitudinal migration with birds observed at lower elevations in winter.

 In Haiti, it is restricted to the Massif de la Hotte and Chaîne de la Selle, due to extensive habitat loss.
 It is still quite common in the Dominican Republic, especially in the relatively undisturbed Sierra de Baoruco, although there has been a moderately rapid population reduction, owing to deforestation.